 The main reason why new vegans can feel bloated is that a vegan diet typically has a lot more fibre than an omnivore or vegetarian diet.

-Fibre is a carbohydrate which is produced by plants and it is not able to be digested by the human gastrointestinal tract.
+Fibre is a carbohydrate that is produced by plants and it is not able to be digested by the human gastrointestinal tract.
 Instead, it’s broken down by the good bacteria inside the gut.
 With a very sudden increase in fibre, there’s just not enough gut bacteria to deal with the extra fibre.

 Beans and lentils